cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 }
 ```

-Then, in the bottom-left corner of the Playground, you'll find a section for providing variables.
+Then, in the bottom-left corner of the Playground, you'll find a section that provides variables.
 Click on it to expand it, and then you can input your variables like this:

 ```
 {